 #2.
 Triggered, automated emails

-Some survey types aim to analyze a specific customer interaction.
+Some survey types aim to analyze specific customer interaction.
 Customer support, for example.
 And you could set them up to trigger automatically after a person’s CRM status changes.

 How to Get Even More from Your CRM Surveys

 You already know that surveying CRM data helps increase its accuracy.
-You’ve learnt how it speeds up the sales processes too.
+You’ve learned how it speeds up the sales processes too.
 And how the two combined help propel your business growth so much forward.